 Late Entry: An Affiliated MCX Service Group Member joins in an in progress MCX Service Group Communication.

-Location: The current position and if available information about the instantaneous velocity and direction of the MCX UE, and other attributes e.g., a label indicating a geographic area in which the MCX UE is located.
+Location: The current position and if available location information about the instantaneous velocity and direction of the MCX UE, and other attributes, e.g., a label indicating a geographic area in which the MCX UE is located.

-NOTE 1: Location and Location information terms can be used interchangeably.
+NOTE 1: The terms ‘Location’ and ‘Location information’ can be used interchangeably.